Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Pseudopotentials and Pair-potentials from the NPA model.

-We illustrated this using an example, namely, a mixture of neutral argon atoms Ar$^0$, together with argon ions Ar$^{Z_{i}+}$ with appropriate integer ionizations $Z_i$~\cite{Stanek2020}.
-In an argon plasma with, say, $\bar{Z}=0.3$ it is clear that most of the atoms ($\sim$ 70\%) are neutral argon atoms, while some $\sim 30$\% are singly ionized Ar$^+$.
+We illustrated this using an example, namely, a mixture of neutral argon atoms Ar$^0$, together with argon ions Ar$^{Z_{i}+}$ with appropriate integer ionizations $Z_i$.
+In an argon plasma with, say, $\bar{Z}=0.3$ it is clear that most of the atoms ($\sim$ 70\%) are neutral argon atoms, while some $\sim 30$\% are singly ionized Ar$^+$ ions.
 Treating such a system needs the neutral Ar-Ar interactions which are purely core-core interactions.
 We also have Ar-Ar$^+$ as well as Ar$^+$-Ar$^+$ interactions, i.e., three pair-potentials and three ion-ion PDFs associated with them.
-A single average-atom NPA is inadequate for accurately estimating physical properties of such a system.
+A single average-atom NPA or a naive $N$-atom DFT calculation is quite inadequate for accurately estimating physical properties of such a system.

 In evaluating physical properties of the Ar, Ar$^+$ mixture, say, the self-diffusion coefficient, there are two self-diffusion coefficients, and one inter-diffusion coefficient as well.
 They are also constrained by the compressibility sum rule.
-In such instances, the meaning of the self-diffusion coefficient obtained from an $N$-center DFT calculation (e.g., a VASP calculation) needs to be examined more carefully as no information about ionization states of individual ions is available in such calculations.
+In such instances, the meaning of the self-diffusion coefficient obtained from an $N$-center DFT calculation (e.g., a VASP calculation) needs to be examined more carefully in the context of partitioning the results to ascribe them to individual ionization species.

 Evaluations of core-core potentials for neutral argon atoms in a medium without free electrons give results close to parameterized potentials similar to the Lennard-Jones(LJ) or more advanced rare-gas potentials.
 The presence of free electrons leads to screening of the core-core interaction.
 Thus, at the LJ-level of approximation, $V^{cc}(k)$ for two neutrals immersed in the appropriate electron gas is approximately given by $V^{LJ}(k)\{1+V_k\chi(k,T)\}$.